dec-lied/valoguessr/README.md

 The Release build mode is what should be used when compiling the standalone executable.
 Create a `/bin` folder in `/valoguessr` and place the newly created valoguessr.exe into `/valoguessr/bin`.
 Then place the appropriate dlls from the `/dlls` folder in the same directory as valoguessr.exe, which should be /valoguessr/bin.

+## Warnings
+In all my testing, the program has no memory leaks and (should) never crash.
+Though, if it does for you, I would be fascinated to learn why, so please let me know!
+Also, the scaling method of the program is very naiva and is truly meant to be used in a 16:9 aspect ratio.
+So, for your best interest, I would try to keep it in it's default resolution or try to resize it to be in 16:9.

 ## Dependencies
 This project uses numerous libraries and dependencies.
 Here is a list of them: